khaliddermoumi/festive-calendar-serverless/README.md

    5. Select **Blazor** as the build preset
    6. Change **App Location** to **HotDogWebApp**
    7. Create the website, this will create a `yaml` in your repository and use GitHub actions to trigger a deploy
+5. Deploy the Web App using **VS Code**:
+   1. Open Azure Extension
+   2. Navigate to Static Web Apps (Preview) section
+   3. Create a new *Static Web App*
+      1. Right click on your subscription listed in the section
+      2. Select *Create Static Web App (Advanced)* option
+      3. Select *Use existing Github repository* option
+      4. Select your organization
+      5. Select the cloned repository
+      6. Select *master* branch
+      7. Provide a name for your Web App
+      8. Select the resource group created previously
+      9. Select Blazor as the project type
+      10. Select the location
+   4. Modify Workflow file from Github or modify workflow locally by running `git pull` and accessing the workflow file located in the `.github\workflows` folder
+       1. Access your repository on Github
+       2. Select menu option *Actions*
+       3. Select the existing deployment
+       4. Select the three elipses option on the top right corner
+       5. Select *View workflow file* option
+       6. Select the pencil to edit the workflow file
+       7. Modify the *app_location* parameter from `Client` to `HotDogWebApp`
+   5. Navigate to the Azure Portal, locate your Static Web App, and browse the App
+   6. Upload one or more images (with hotdogs or without hotdogs)
+   7. Access the List option (on the left menu) to list the photos uploaded, and ensure your photo is showing up.